JackDerksen/JackDerksen/README.md

-## Hey there, I'm Jack, a computer science student and aspiring software engineer
+## Hey there!
+I'm Jack, a computer science student and aspiring software engineer

 ### About Me
 I'm in my fourth year at MacEwan University as a computer science major, currently seeking software engineering internships while building my portfolio and expanding my knowledge.
 I obsess over details and believe in minimalist results achieved through maximum effort.